 Each residence hall has an RAO that has cleaning supplies, games, and other items that may be checked out for individual use.
 There is an RA on duty every night who is there to be a support and a moderator of the residence halls.
 The RAs are on duty from 8pm to 1am, Sunday through Saturday.

-Room checks are done every other week to ensure cleanliness and basic sanitation in the room/suites.
-They are also done to promote maintenance of University property.
-Failure to comply with room checks will result in a fine for the occupants of the entire room/suite.
+Room checks are conducted by members of residence hall staffs to ensure cleanliness and basic sanitation in student rooms/suites, as well as to promote the maintenance of University property.
+These checks are conducted three times per semester, with ample notice provided to students to prepare.
+Failure to comply with room checks will result in disciplinary action for all occupants of the room/suite.

 Roller skating, roller blading or skateboarding is prohibited in the residence halls